johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 done
 mv *.cram Workspace/1_OG_BAM_FILES/
 ```
 If you don't want to download all of them, you can remove some of the links from the ```GitHub_Tutorial/1KG_Samples.txt ``` file and then run the above command block.
 Each line of the '/GitHub_Tutorial/1KG_Samples.txt' file should correspond to one sample.
-I would suggest trying this tutorila with at least one sample, so removing every line from that file besides the first one.
+I would suggest trying this tutorial with at least one sample, so removing every line from that file besides the first one.

 Note: Some servers block access to users downloading files using ftp.
 This will manifest in the above loop attempting to connect but without success.
 In these cases you should contact the person responsible for your server.
 Remember that you need to download genetic data in order to do the translations, but you can always instead move to module 3.

 <br/><br/>

 ### Bonus Step
-### Download and pre-process ancient genetic data to translate (VCF files)
+### Download and preprocess ancient genetic data to translate (VCF files)

 <br/><br/>

 If you want to explore the ability to translate VCF files or are interested in using archaic humans in you dataset, we can additionally download some of the available high coverage archaic human samples.
 By default I would always suggest using VCF files for ancient DNA samples.
-Ancient DNA samples tend to contain multiple sequencing errors, but their VCF files have been more carefully curated and called by the researchers who published then, who specialise in this kind of work.
+Ancient DNA samples tend to contain multiple sequencing errors, but their VCF files have been more carefully curated and called by the researchers who published then, who specialize in this kind of work.
 The process of downloading and preparing the following VCF files will take some time so feel free to find an alternative VCF file to use (e.g. scroll down a bit to find modern VCF files).
 Always make sure your VCF file is in a format that is readable with bcftools (```bcftools head VCF_FILE ```), otherwise the pipeline won't be able to precess it!

-We can download and format the VCF files for 1 Neanderthal and 1 Denisovan as an example, usign the commands that follow.
+We can download and format the VCF files for 1 Neanderthal and 1 Denisovan as an example, using the commands that follow.

 <br/><br/>
 <br/><br/>
-## Download and pre-process Neanderthal Genetic Data (high quality VCF files - multiple hours to download and pre-process the first time)
+## Download and preprocess Neanderthal Genetic Data (high quality VCF files - multiple hours to download and preprocess the first time)

 <br/><br/>